isc-projects/kea/doc/sphinx/arm/hooks.rst

    current system date to form the current forensic file name.
 It defaults to ``kea-legal``.

-And additional parameters for database connection e.g:
+And additional parameters for database connection can be specified, e.g:

 ::
    "Dhcp6": {